MoeinT/airflow-docker/README.md

 A flask-based user interface that is used to inspect, trigger and debug DAGs and tasks.

 ### Folder of DAG files
-A folder of DAGs that are read by the scheduler, the executor and any worker that the scheduler might have.
-For example, the schedule will monitor the DAG folder to figure out whether a task can be triggered.
+The folder of DAGs is read by the scheduler, the executor and any worker that it might have.

 ### Metadata Database
 Used by the scheduler, executor and the web server to store state.
 This is compatible with SQL Alchemy, such as Postgresql, MySQL, SQL Server, Oracle and so on.
 All components of the Airflow architecture are connected to the metadata database, so it allows communications between all components of Airflow.